Towards Foundation Models for 3D Vision: How Close Are We?: Related Work

-\textbf{Keypoint Detection} This task involves detecting salient keypoints from an image, typically followed by local feature extraction around those keypoints.
+\textbf{Keypoint Detection} involves detecting salient keypoints from an image, typically followed by local feature extraction around those keypoints.
 Classical computer vision methods such as~\cite{sift, Harris1988ACC, Rosten2006MachineLF, Rublee2011ORBAE} extract keypoints and features using local information such as image gradients.
 In contrast, recent deep neural network-based methods such as~\cite{detone_superpoint_2018, barroso-laguna_keynet_2019, tyszkiewicz_disk_2020, dusmanu_d2-net_2019} train CNNs to detect keypoints and extract local features.
 Our results suggest that humans follow a keypoint detection strategy more similar to neural networks than classical methods.

-\textbf{Keypoint Matching} This task involves matching a pixel in one view to the corresponding pixel in another view.
-Keypoint matching methods can be grouped into two classes: detector-free methods, such as~\cite{sun_loftr_2021, teed_raft_2020, wang_matchformer_2022, chen_aspanformer_2022}, which perform dense matching and avoid the keypoint detection phase; and detector-based methods, which rely on a keypoint detector and local features extracted from those keypoints.
+\textbf{Keypoint Matching} matches a pixel to the corresponding pixel in another view.
+Keypoint matching methods can be grouped into two classes: detector-free methods~\cite{sun_loftr_2021, teed_raft_2020, wang_matchformer_2022, chen_aspanformer_2022}, which perform dense matching and avoid the keypoint detection phase; and detector-based methods, which rely on a keypoint detector and local features extracted from those keypoints.
 Detector-based methods can be further divided into two subclasses: classical methods~\cite{sift, Harris1988ACC, Rosten2006MachineLF, Rublee2011ORBAE, lowe_distinctive_2004}, which use k-Nearest Neighbors in the feature space; and deep learning-based matchers~\cite{lindenberger_LightGlue_2023, sarlin2020superglue, chen_learning_2021}, which train neural networks to match the extracted keypoints.
 Our experiments show that human keypoint matching is more similar to neural network-based methods than classical methods.\looseness=-1